Please provide your zip code to see plans in your area.

 For 2023 coverage, plans are available in South Dakota’s exchange from the following insurers:

 When the exchanges debuted in 2014, three insurers — DakotaCare, Avera, and Sanford — offered plans the South Dakota exchange.
 All three offered their plans statewide.

 Although there were no new carriers in the South Dakota exchange in 2015, the three existing carriers offered a variety of plans, including some new HSA-qualified options from Avera and an Avera plan that gave insureds lower out-of-pocket costs if they used an Avera provider.

-Wellmark Blue Cross Blue Shield had 73 percent of the market share in South Dakota prior to the 2014 open enrollment period, but the insurance giant opted to stay out of the exchange in 2014, in 2015, and in 2016 (despite their lack of participation in the exchange, Wellmark said they sold more policies outside the exchange in South Dakota in 2014 than the two on-exchange carriers combined).
+Wellmark Blue Cross Blue Shield had 73% of the market share in South Dakota prior to the 2014 open enrollment period, but the insurance giant opted to stay out of the exchange in 2014, in 2015, and in 2016 (despite their lack of participation in the exchange, Wellmark said they sold more policies outside the exchange in South Dakota in 2014 than the two on-exchange carriers combined).
 After the end of 2016, Wellmark exited South Dakota’s ACA-compliant market altogether, and stopped selling even off-exchange plans.
 They eventually returned to the state’s market in the fall of 2022, offering 2023 coverage.

 As of 2016, DakotaCare switched to only offering plans outside the exchange.
 About 7,200 DakotaCare enrollees who had coverage through the exchange in 2015 needed to select a new plan from Avera or Sanford if they wished to continue to have coverage—and subsidies—through the exchange in 2016.